16 Ways Adult Loneliness Is Connected To Childhood Trauma

 5. You don’t know how to set boundaries.

 If your boundaries weren’t respected as a child, you might struggle with setting and maintaining healthy boundaries as an adult.
-This can lead to either being too guarded, pushing people away, or letting people take advantage of you.
+It can lead to either being too guarded, pushing people away, or letting people take advantage of you.
 Both scenarios can result in unsatisfying relationships and feelings of loneliness.

 6. You engage in people-pleasing behaviour.

 Childhood experiences of conditional love or approval can lead to people-pleasing tendencies in adulthood.
 While this might seem like a way to connect with people, it often results in superficial relationships where you don’t feel truly seen or understood.
-This can lead to a deep sense of loneliness, even when surrounded by people who seem to like you.
+Unsurprisingly, this can lead to a deep sense of loneliness, even when surrounded by people who seem to like you.

 7. You have a negative self-image.

 Childhood trauma can distort your self-perception.
 If you grew up being criticised or made to feel inadequate, you might carry a negative self-image into adulthood.
-This can make you feel like you’re not worthy of genuine connections, leading to self-isolation and loneliness.
+It can make you feel like you’re not worthy of genuine connections, leading to self-isolation and loneliness.

 8. You struggle with emotional regulation.